 Depending on the length of your Antarctica expedition, you may want to take advantage of the ship’s laundry service or do your own laundry in the sink.
 It will save you packing space.

 Also — they announced halfway through our trip that laundry prices had been cut in half.
 Not bad!
 (Not sure if this happens on every voyage, but I was glad it happened on mine!)

 I paid to have some underwear and tops laundered, and I found Quark’s prices to be quite reasonable.

 Outerwear Made of Soft or Delicate Fabrics

-Pack it if you have a layover in Argentina or Chile, but your hood and dry bag will take care of you in Antarctica.
+Pack an umbrella if you have a layover in Argentina or Chile, but your hood and dry bag will take care of you in Antarctica.

-Posing in outlandish outfits in increasingly exotic destinations has become an Instagram trend over the past few years.
-While I understand that you might want to do this, I urge you to reconsider doing so in Antarctica.
+Posing in outlandish outfits in increasingly exotic destinations has been an Internet trend for quite some time.
+That said, I gently urge you to stick to quality outerwear in Antarctica.

 My recommendation?
 Go crazy with a fun bathing suit for the Polar Plunge.
 The Polar Plunge is different because it’s tightly controlled and supervised by staff, including a doctor.

 If you bring stilettos or other shoes to Antarctica, you will be bringing traces of dirt, plant matter, and bacteria from your home country.
 This is absolutely forbidden.
 If you’re desperate, ask your expedition staff if there’s a way to safely disinfect them, but get ready for the answer to be no.